ChromiaProject/postchain-chromia/doc/provider/import_chain_tooling/managed-mode.md

 ## Import Chain Tooling – Managed mode example

 1. Suppose we have Directory1 testnet and we want to import blockchain to the container C1 of this network.
 Importing consists of three phases:
    1. Importing of blockchain configurations.
-At this phase, a new blockchain in `PAUSED` state will be added to the container, and all its configurations will be loaded to the Directory1.
+At this phase, a new blockchain in `IMPORTING` state will be added to the container, and all its configurations will be loaded to the Directory1.
 Note that every configuration should be voted on separately.
 To simplify this step, one can (i) import blockchain to a container with a deployer voter set consisting of a single provider or (ii) update the `threshold` parameter of the container deployer voter set to the value 1 (1 vote).
 Once the import is done, cluster governance can be strengthened by (i) adding more providers or (ii) setting the initial value of `threshold`.
    2. Importing of blocks to any node of the cluster.
    3. Finalizing import.
-At this phase, the blockchain's state will be changed from `PAUSED` to `RUNNING`.
+At this phase, the blockchain's state will be changed from `IMPORTING` to `RUNNING`.

 (i) Import blockchain to the container C1:
 ```shell